miyako/4d-tips-scalability/README.md

 #### compiled mode

-the result suggests parallel processing, but beyond a threshold, the total speed is slower than interpreted.
+the result suggests parallel processing, but beyond a threshold, the performance is worse than interpreted.

 <img src="https://github.com/user-attachments/assets/8cb1ba03-be4d-4348-9dff-176ecb301290" width="426" />